nyu-ossd-s20/LightSwitch/README.md

 To install this firefox extension, first check if all the files needed are located in the right places.
 This extension includes three folders, content_scripts (this contains lightswitch.js), data (this contains the images that will popup), popup (which contains menu.js.
 This function to send message to extension tab instance), and the manifest.json file.

 To install and use the extension on firefox, open the browser and navigate to the "about:debugging" page.
 Next, find the "This FireFox" tab and click "Load Temorpary Add-on".
-Finally, select all the files that are needed in the extension directory.

-Restart FireFox and test the new extension.
+Finally, select manifest.json and load the extension.